sara-nl/spicercourse/extras/cloud-usage.md

 ./run-variant-calling-cloud-adv.sh
 ```

 * While your analysis is running inspect the script `run-variant-calling-cloud-adv.sh`.

-Where is your input data fetched from?
-Where is your software installed?
-How is the Software ported to this VM on HPC Cloud?
+You just ran the same pipeline on another system!

 > Food for brain:
-> - Run the same analysis on Spider.
-How would you submit the `run-variant` script to the cluster?
-Do you have to make any changes to your software or input data paths?
+> - Where is your input data fetched from?
+> - Where is your software installed?
+> - How is the Software ported to this VM on HPC Cloud?
 > - Think of other platforms to port the same analysis, e.g. Cartesius.
 Sketch your solution.

 Curious how this was set up?
 Wanna give it a go on your own laptop?